kontrollanten/peertube-plugin-premium-users/README.md

 TODO:
 * ~Support for cancel subscriptions.~
 * ~Remove payments from DB and get from API instead.~
+* ~Create checkout from API instead of static URL.~
 * Support change payment method.
-* Create checkout from API instead of static URL.
 * Listen to webhook to know when subscription has ended.
+* Verify paymentStatus is accurate upon GET /subscriptions